codex-team/capella.go/README.md

-# Go SDK for CodeX Capella
+# Capella SDK for Golang

 package contains methods to upload images to the Capella Server